 In the 18th and 19th centuries, Wyck Farm, which was owned for nine generations by a prominent Quaker family, occupied 50 acres in what was then a rural hamlet several hours by horse and buggy from Philadelphia.
-What’s left is a 2.5-acre bucolic oasis in the middle of the city, which now surrounds the farm.
+The remaining parcel is a bucolic oasis surrounded by the city.
 It is run by an association that offers summer camps and other educational offerings for kids, programs about local history and the weekly farmers market, featuring gourmet produce sold at prices that are fitting for a low-income neighborhood.

 On my visits in recent weeks, I purchased carrots, beets, radishes, kale and other staples, as well as specialty items such as garlic scapes, black raspberries and gooseberries.
 Visitors on market afternoons are welcome to take a self-guided tour of the property.
 If you have questions about the day’s offerings, the farm manager, Katie Brownell, is happy to chat.
 If you, like me, are a gardener yourself, you can pick up some pointers from her about which vegetable varieties are doing best, how she is coping with pests and what she expects to have for sale in the weeks ahead.